MichaelUray/muTimer/README.md

 ### timerOff() ###
 Off delay only.\
-Same as timerOnOff(), but off delay only.
+Same as timerOnOff(), but off delay only.\
+It works similar to the tof() function from the IEC-Timers which are well known in the PLC programming world.
 ```cpp
 bool timerOff(bool input, uint32_t delayTimeSwitchOff);